 We pride ourselves on our transition and we continue to develop this to ensure that children leave Reception ready for Year 1.
-To support this, we use time within the summer term to familiarise our pupils with their new classrooms and adults and begin to move towards an approach that closer reflects that of Key Stage 1.

-Parents are supported through transition through our parent information sessions and at the start of each new year with our Meet the Teacher sessions.
+To support this, we use time within the summer term to familiarise our pupils with their new classroom and adults and begin to move towards an approach that closer reflects that of Key Stage 1.
+Parents are supported through transition through our parent information sessions and our Meet the Teacher sessions.